Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: KA Problem Formulation for GSC Systems

 \subsection{Motivation}

-Based on Sec.~\ref{sec_system_lodel}, the core components of the GSC system are the latent generator $\gen(\cdot)$ and JSCC codec comprising $\bmf_{\rJE}(\cdot)$ and $\bmf_{\rJD}(\cdot)$, all of which are deep neural models with large numbers of parameters.
-The functionality of the GSC system fundamentally depends on two forms of embedded knowledge: the generation knowledge learned by $\gen(\cdot)$ through the training in \eqref{equ_opt_noise_est}, and the transmission knowledge embedded in $\bmf_{\rJE}(\cdot)$ and $\bmf_{\rJD}(\cdot)$ via the training in \eqref{equ_sem_train}.
+According to Sec.~\ref{sec_system_lodel}, the core components of the GSC system are the noise predictor $\bm{\varepsilon}(\cdot)$ and JSCC codec $\bmf_{\rJE}(\cdot)$ and $\bmf_{\rJD}(\cdot)$, all of which are deep neural models with large numbers of parameters.
+The functionality of the GSC system depends on two types of knowledge embedded in the parameters: the generation knowledge learned by $\bm{\varepsilon}(\cdot)$ through the training in \eqref{equ_opt_noise_est}, and the transmission knowledge embedded in $\bmf_{\rJE}(\cdot)$ and $\bmf_{\rJD}(\cdot)$ via the training in \eqref{equ_pt_tx}.

-However, in practice, the generation knowledge embedded in $\gen(\cdot)$ is seldom aligned with that of the cloud-GAI.
-This is because the GAI model of the cloud is usually different from that of the edge since the cloud typically has significantly more computational resources to accommodate a neural model with more knowledge.
-Due to the misalignment of generation knowledge, the edge-GAI may fail to capture the mapping between the AIGC images and the prompt text of the target subject expected by the cloud-GAI.
-Consequently, the prompt text provided by the cloud cannot be effectively converted into latents that yield aligned images for the target subject.
-An analog scenario in human communication may help understand this misalignment of generation knowledge: when one person describes a subject to another, even with precise wording, the listener may envision the subject quite differently.
+\Copy{R2-3_2}{However, in practice, the edge-GAI's generation knowledge is often misaligned with what is needed to generate images consistent with the cloud-GAI.
+This misalignment can be attributed to differences in the neural model scale, architecture, training strategies, and training dataset between the cloud and edge GAIs.
+Even if the edge-GAI is an ideally distilled or compressed cloud-GAI, the continuous updates of the cloud-GAI over time can reintroduce misalignment of generation knowledge.
+As a result, generation knowledge misalignment is pervasive and persistent, recognized as a key challenge in SC~\cite{guo2024survey, Xia25WCM_GAI, Yang22WCM_Semantic,Liang24TCCN_Generative}.} An analog scenario in human communication can help illustrate this misalignment: when one person describes a subject to another, even with precise wording, the listener may envision a distinctly different subject.

-In addition, although the training in~\eqref{equ_sem_train} optimizes the JSCC codec for the latents in $\cD_{\bmz}$ under a certain transmission condition, the embedded transmission knowledge may neither align with the actual transmission condition nor with the latents generated by the edge-GAI.
-This misalignment of transmission knowledge will result in inefficient latent transmission, degrading the user-received images and exacerbating their misalignment with the cloud-generated ones.
-Therefore, achieving KA for both generation and transmission knowledge is essential in the GSC system.
+Moreover, the transmission knowledge in the JSCC codec often misaligns with both the actual data distribution and the transmission conditions.
+On the one hand, the JSCC codec is typically trained to optimize the average performance over diverse latents, rather than being tailored to the latents of target subject.
+On the other hand, the distribution of transmission conditions assumed in training may differ from the actual ones of the edge-to-user transmission.
+As a result, the JSCC codec becomes inefficient, degrading the quality of the user-received images and further exacerbating their inconsistency with the cloud-generated ones.
+Therefore, achieving KA for both generation and transmission knowledge is important for the GSC system.